-What is so great about this aircraft and what makes the Icon A5 so easy to fly?
-We will get into that next, but first – for everyone who loves the numbers – here are the technical specifications of this aircraft:
+What is so great about this aircraft and what makes ICON's A5 so easy to fly?
+This aircraft gives you the best of both worlds, with the sleekness of a sports car, but the experience of seaplane flying. of a For everyone who loves the numbers – here are the technical specifications of this aircraft:

 Seats: Two